 How to get your first IT job

 Improve your chances of getting a job through:

 - internships like Summer of Tech

 - graduate programmes offered by IT companies

 Types of employers varied

-IT architects work for a wide range of organisations, including:
+IT architects work for medium to large organisations, including:

-- private companies that provide computer, database and network services
+- companies that provide computer, database and network services to clients

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)